-On Monday, January 16th, the consulate will be closed.
-Normal office hours will resume on the 17th !
+The consulate will be closed to the public on Monday, January 15th.
+Normal office hours will resume on the 16th.

 Martin Luther King, Jr. Day (officially Birthday of Martin Luther King, Jr) is an American federal holiday marking the birthday of Martin Luther King, Jr. It is observed on the third Monday of January each year, which is around the time of King’s birthday, January 15.